 His employer BHP provides up to 18 weeks in total, he says “most dads take a couple of weeks at the birth of their child then you can take a further 16 weeks when you become the primary carer”.

 David values the time he spent on PPL with his second child, he says “having me become the primary carer was actually huge because yeah I started getting her to sleep and it was a really good bonding experience, for me and her, because we didn’t really have that close experience up until then”.

-Andrew has two children, now aged eight and five.
+Finally, I speak to Andrew who has two children, now aged eight and five.
 He works for National Australia Bank (NAB).
 He says when his son was born, “I took three weeks from the day before he was born, work gave you two weeks of parental leave and I availed of the government leave for a week”.

 When his daughter was born in 2016 NAB had a new PPL policy.
 “I took two weeks when she was born, then a further 11 weeks when she was nine or 10 months old which is when my wife returned to work part-time”.

-Rachel’s daughter was a one-year-old when she and her husband moved back to his birthplace outside Oslo.
-In Norway mums gets seven months paid leave, fathers can take over and get three months full time paid leave, all up it’s 10 months.
+To get a mums perspective I speak to Rachel whose daughter was a one year old when she and her husband moved back to his birthplace outside Oslo.
+In Norway mums get seven months paid leave, fathers can take over and get three months full time paid leave, all up it’s 10 months.
 “They try and get a year off then they put them into daycare,” says Rachel.

 When Rachel’s daughter was born in Australia her husband had minimal leave.
 “Two weeks is not long enough, especially for your first one.
 You don’t know what you’re doing, you don’t know how the birth is going to go.
 What if something happens?
 My husband had to ask for an extra week because there was stuff going on and I couldn’t be alone”, Rachel says.